Here's how $4 billion in government money is being spent to reduce climate pollution

 The grants are part of the Biden administration’s Climate Pollution Reduction Grant Program (CPRG) — a sweeping effort created under the country’s largest investment in climate action ever through the Inflation Reduction Act.

-To compete for these federal dollars, states, tribes, and cities like New Orleans had to submit their own road maps for reducing emissions known as climate action plans.
+To compete for these federal dollars, states, tribes, and cities like New Orleans had to submit their own road maps to the EPA for reducing emissions known as climate action plans.
+Forty-five states, the District of Columbia, Puerto Rico, 82 metropolitan areas, four territories, and more than 200 tribes received millions of dollars in federal grant funds in 2023 to do this.

-The lure of the multi-billion dollar grant program incentivized states, cities, and tribes that lacked climate action plans to submit their own earlier this year.
-Now, nearly every state has charted a plan for lowering its climate pollution and adapting to the extreme changes caused by a warming planet.
+Now, nearly every state has charted a plan to lower its climate pollution and adapt to the extreme changes caused by a warming planet.

 “It is providing some momentum and initiative that hasn't existed before at the state level that we're really excited about,” said Jaglom-Kurtz.